Rules of Professional Conduct

 7. Information About Legal Services

 (a) Subject to the requirements of ERs 7.1 and 7.3, a lawyer may advertise services through written, recorded or electronic communication, including public media.

 (b) A lawyer shall not give anything of value to a person for recommending the lawyer's services except that a lawyer may:

 (1) pay the reasonable costs of advertisements or communications permitted by this Rule:

 (2) pay the usual charges of a legal service plan or a not-for-profit or qualified lawyer referral service, which may include, in addition to any membership fee, a fee calculated as a percentage of legal fees earned by the lawyer to whom the service or organization has referred a matter, provided that any such percentage fee shall not exceed ten percent, and shall be used only to help defray the reasonable operating expenses of the service or organization and to fund public service activities, including the delivery of pro bono legal services.
 The fees paid by a client referred by such service shall not exceed the total charges that the client would have paid had no such service been involved.
 A qualified lawyer referral service is a lawyer referral service that has been approved by an appropriate regulatory authority; and

 (3) pay for a law practice in accordance with ER 1.17.

-(c) Any communication made pursuant to this Rule shall include the name and office address of at least one lawyer or law firm responsible for its content.
+(c) Any communication made pursuant to this Rule shall include the name and contact information for at least one lawyer or law firm responsible for its content.

 (d) Every advertisement (including advertisement by written solicitation) that contains information about the lawyer's fees shall be subject to the following requirements: